OvernightAU/Experimental-RoleExample/readme.md

 - **Use the Correct Path Method**:
   - Instead of using System.IO, use `ModsManager.Instance.GetPathFromMod(Paths.folderName, "insert path")` to get the path to your mod asset.
-  - This method is necessary because direct use of System.IO is not allowed.

 - **Reading Files**:
-  - You cannot use the `File` class to read the file bytes directly.
+  - This is just a wrapper for System.IO, you can still use System.IO along with ModsManager.Instance.GetPathFromMod without any issues at all.
   - To read a file as a string, use `ModsManager.Instance.ReadFromModSTR(Paths.folderName, "insert path")`.
   - To read a file as a byte array, use `ModsManager.Instance.ReadFromMod(Paths.folderName, "insert path")`.